Havre de Grace in Harford County, Maryland — The American Northeast (Mid-Atlantic)

 Tributes

 Topics and series.
-This historical marker is listed in this topic list: War of 1812.
-In addition, it is included in the Star Spangled Banner National Historic Trail series list.
+This historical marker is listed in these topic lists: Communications • War of 1812 • Waterways & Vessels.
+In addition, it is included in the Lighthouses, and the Star-Spangled Banner National Historic Trail series lists.
+A significant historical date for this entry is May 3, 1813.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Post U.S. Lighthouse Service Use (here, next to this marker); Adding On (here, next to this marker); The Keepers (a few steps from this marker); Did you Know? (a few steps from this marker); Concord Point Lighthouse Grounds (a few steps from this marker); Keeper of the Light (a few steps from this marker); Keeper's House (a few steps from this marker); Havre de Grace (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Post U.S. Lighthouse Service Use (here, next to this marker); The Keepers (a few steps from this marker); Adding On (a few steps from this marker); Did you Know? (a few steps from this marker); Concord Point Lighthouse Grounds (a few steps from this marker); Keeper of the Light (a few steps from this marker); Keeper's House (a few steps from this marker); Havre de Grace (within shouting distance of this marker).
 Touch for a list and map of all markers in Havre de Grace.

 3. Tributes